 Well, that’s a problem with Samsung devices and many other manufacturers that they come with some pre-installed apps.
 Among them, most of the apps are useless.
 And Samsung took this ridiculous thing to next level in the Galaxy S6, which had 56 apps pre-installed, including some common social and instant messaging apps.
 However, Samsung didn’t provide an option to uninstall all the apps, most of the apps had only an option to be disabled.
 Nothing more than that, so the apps will eat up your phone’s memory and if you don’t disable, they will eventually slow down your device.

 So, that was our Top 5 reasons why Samsung smartphones actually suck.
 However, Samsung has improved a lot in most of the case since the Galaxy S5, yet they will have to follow the path that brands like Sony, Motorola is following to stay popular in the market.
-Hope, you have enjoyed reading this article, if you have liked it show us your support by sharing it and if you own a Samsung device now, share your experiences with it.
+Hope, you have enjoyed reading this article, if you have liked it show us your support by sharing it and if you own a Samsung device now, share your experiences here in the comments or in our group.